tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 **c)** **From aniline**

-Aniline is diazotized with nitrous acid ( NaNO +HCl2 ) at 273-278K to give benzene diazonium chloride which on further treatment with hot water in the presence of mineral acid gives phenol.
+Aniline is diazotized with nitrous acid ( NaNO<sub>2</sub> +HCl ) at 273-278K to give benzene diazonium chloride which on further treatment with hot water in the presence of mineral acid gives phenol.
 ![Alt text](126-aniline.png)
 <!-- Aniline